patrickdlandy/NYC-GHG-Visualization/README.md

 # Wireframes

 The app will consist of a single page with an interactive "Sun-Burst" plot in the center.
-The upper left will have my name and links to my personal pages.
-The upper right will have key metrics with labels and a drop-down menu for year.
+The upper left will have the page title and the lower right will have my name and links to my personal pages.
+The upper right will have key metrics with labels and a slider bar or dropdown for year.

 If implemented, the bonus feature bar chart animation will be shown below the "Sun-Burst" plot.